 Maintaining Winter Cycling Motivation

-Many cyclists dread the onset of September because it traditionally hails the start of the winter (or at least wet) season and is a time when the resolve to actually get out on the bike and put some miles in is tested to the limit.
+Maintaining winter cycling motivation can be incredibly tough.
+Many cyclists dread the onset of September.
+Traditionally, it hails the start of the winter (or at least wet) season and is a time when the resolve to actually get out on the bike and put some miles in is tested to the limit.

 It’s rare to come across a cyclist who genuinely relishes and enjoys the prospect of winter cycling, and whilst there will undoubtedly be those days when the weather is throwing everything at you in the form of rain, wind, sleet or snow there will also be plenty of days where the winter sunshine comes out making for a very pleasant days riding, and you’ll be so glad you actually ventured out in the first place.